 Generally speaking, you choose the highest quality possible when you record a video.
 This results in a large digital file.
 However, this presents a problem for users with slow internet connections.
 Their internet speeds may not be fast enough to playback that video file in real-time.

 Users with fast internet connections will receive a high-quality copy of the video.
 Likewise, those with slow internet connections will get a lower-quality copy.
 Overall, adaptive playback results in “very little buffering, fast start time, and a good experience for both high-end and low-end connections.”
 It’s ideal for situations when network conditions fluctuate, such as when someone watches a video in a moving vehicle.

 Adaptive playback depends on cloud transcoding to automatically create multiple “renditions,” or quality levels, for each video file.
 Again, you can automate this process with cloud transcoding to save time and effort.

 It’s possible to transcode all of your videos on computers in your offices or facilities.
 However, this method can incur unwanted costs.
 Another major benefit of cloud transcoding is avoiding the expenses associated with transcoding in-house.

 According to Streaming Media, cloud transcoding reduces costs due to “purchasing and renewing hardware/software.
 It also eliminates the operating expenditures associated with running such a platform—not just ongoing support, but electricity, floor space, and human technician support.”

-Now, what happens when you have to transcode 6 videos at the same time?
+Now, what happens when you have to transcode six videos at the same time?
 Or a dozen?
 Two dozen?
-More?
-And what happens when you have to do all of this on a tight deadline?
+What happens when you have to do all of this on a tight deadline?